pulse2percept/pulse2percept/doc/install.rst

 Error: numpy.ufunc size changed, may indicate binary incompatibility
 --------------------------------------------------------------------

-This issue may arise when one of the p2p dependencies was compiled using an older NumPy version.
-Upgrading to the latest NumPy version should fix the
+This issue may arise with older p2p versions, or if one of the p2p dependencies was compiled using an  older NumPy version.

-issue:
+Upgrading to the latest NumPy version should fix the issue:

 .. code-block:: python

   pip install -U numpy

+Then reinstall p2p according to the guide above.

 .. note::